Winfield S. Featherston: Postbellum career

 With the war over, Featherston returned to his home and family in Holly Springs.
 Later that same year, he was an unsuccessful candidate for United States Senator from Mississippi.
 Featherston returned to his law practice and later served as president of the state taxpayer's convention which protested against high taxes and wasteful government spending of carpetbagger Governor Adelbert Ames.
 He was elected to the State House of Representatives in 1876, where he continued his battle against the former Union general.
-Featherston's wife Elizabeth died at their home of yellow fever in 1878, as did some of their children (four survived).
+Featherston's wife Elizabeth and several of their children died in the Lower Mississippi Valley yellow fever epidemic of 1878; four survived.

 Featherston was elected to another term in the state legislature in 1880, where he chaired the Judiciary Committee.
 He was a delegate to the 1880 Democratic National Convention.
 In 1882, he became judge of the second judicial circuit of Mississippi.
 He was member of the State constitutional convention in 1890.

 Featherston died from paralysis at his home in Holly Springs, Mississippi on May 28, 1891.
 He was interred in the town's Hillcrest Cemetery.